alturacode/billing-core/README.md

 `ExternalIdMapper` is a small helper for mapping between your internal IDs and provider-specific external IDs (for example, Stripe customer IDs, subscription IDs, etc.).

-Usage differs per provider; consult the provider package documentation (`billing-stripe`, etc.) for details on how they store and retrieve external identifiers.
+You should create an implementation of `ExternalIdMapper` which handles the saving and retrieval of external IDs.

 ---